-Korean hospitals, though categorised as non-profit organisations, operate essentially as businesses.
-Hospitals compete to attract patients and are highly receptive to new technologies.
-The healthcare industry is dominated by a handful of advanced, large players that operate networks of branch hospitals.
-Around 5% of outpatients visit the top five mega-hospitals: Asan Medical Center, Samsung Medical Center, Seoul National
+The concentration of a small number of very large hospitals in and around Seoul, coupled Korean hospitals, though categorised as nonwith Korea's advanced ICT infrastructure and a profit organisations, operate essentially as population that is receptive to new technologies, businesses.
+Hospitals compete to attract patients facilitates the rapid integration of new healthcare and are highly receptive to new technologies.
+The solutions, making the country an excellent test healthcare industry is dominated by a handful of bed for new digital healthcare applications and advanced, large players that operate networks of branch hospitals.
+Around 5% of outpatients offering ample opportunities for innovative UK digital healthcare businesses. visit the top five mega-hospitals: Asan Medical

-University Hospital, Severance Hospital and St Mary's Hospital.
+Center, Samsung Medical Center, Seoul National University Hospital, Severance Hospital and St Mary's Hospital.
 These hospitals, all of which are located in Seoul, are known as 'the Big 5' and each has around 2,000 beds and approximately 1,000 doctors.